abyssDS/sfmlWiki/Tutorial:-SFML-for-iOS.md

 * Set the first line, "Where is the source code:", to `/Users/[username]/Documents/Libraries/SFML`
 * Set the second line, "Where to build the binaries:", to `/Users/[username]/Documents/Libraries/SFML/build/ios/`

-Next, click on the "Add Entry" button, and add BOOL named `IOS` and set it to true (check the "Value" textbox).
+Next, click on the "Add Entry" button, and add a BOOL named `IOS` and set it to true (check the "Value" textbox).
 Press OK.
 ![CMake 2](http://i.imgur.com/shrUNlt.png)

-Press the "Configure" button, and in the pop-up window, choose "Xcode" as the generator for this project.
+Click the "Configure" button, and in the pop-up window, choose "Xcode" as the generator for this project.
 Use the default native compilers.
 You should now have a window that looks like this:
 ![CMake 3](http://i.imgur.com/F6Pgxcm.png)
 * Expand the `CMAKE` option and set `CMAKE_INSTALL_PREFIX` to `/Users/[username]/Documents/Libraries/SFML/build/ios-install`
   * Note: The reason we specify this instead of keeping the default `/usr/local/` is because, as of writing this, it seems that for some people CMake will fail because of a lack of proper writing permissions to that folder.